“Truth is confirmed by inspection and delay; falsehood by haste and uncertainty.”

 What Happens After You’re Cited By OSHA For Failing to Perform Rigging Inspections?

-If you call Mazzella after being cited by OSHA for failure to provide a rigging inspection, we’re going to start documenting all our conversations because there is a lot of research that has to be done, and a quick fix may not be available for your problem.
+If you call Mazzella after being cited after an OSHA visit for failure to provide a rigging inspection, we’re going to start documenting all our conversations because there is a lot of research that has to be done, and a quick fix may not be available for your problem.
 You want to document that you’re taking the necessary steps to be in compliance with ASME standards.

 Secondly, we will ask you the following questions: